shizukaziye/MudaeFarm/README.md

 **WARNING**:
 > Selfbots are officially banned.
 It is considered an API abuse and is [no longer tolerated](https://support.discordapp.com/hc/en-us/articles/115002192352-Automated-user-accounts-self-bots-).
 By using this bot, *you are running a risk of having your account permanently banned from Discord*.

+> This project is not being actively maintained.
+Be prepared to encounter critical errors or buggy behavior, and not all bug reports will be addressed immediately.
+However, pull requests to fix these bugs are welcome and will be merged as soon as possible.

 # MudaeFarm

 This is a ~~simple~~ bot that automatically rolls and claims Mudae waifus/husbandoes.